 After living in a European country for more than 6 months, students are eligible to purchase an Interrail Pass or a One Country Pass.
 They are similar to Eurail passes; however, they may be more or less expensive depending on the current exchange rate.
 Detailed information on these two options may be obtained online at www.interrail.eu, and at major train stations in Europe.

 Rail passes can also be purchased for many non-European countries.
-For more information on travel in Asia, Australia, Africa or South America, contact a travel agency such as STA Travel or consult a guidebook.
+For more information on travel in Asia, Australia, Africa or South America, contact a travel agency or consult a guidebook.

 See the Study Abroad Handbook for a complete packing list and more helpful tips.